 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 Using multimedia technology and other innovative approaches, the CMHR creates inspiring encounters with human rights for all ages and abilities, in a visitor experience unlike any other.

-The Fetzer Institute is an organization that works to foster awareness of the power of love and forgiveness in the emerging global community.
+The Fetzer Institute - will open in a new tab is an organization that works to foster awareness of the power of love and forgiveness in the emerging global community.

 CMHR Manager of Communications